 I have a passion for designing multiplayer games, but it’s been almost five years since I was able to work on one.
 I have been so preoccupied with building my business, and multiplayer games haven’t factored into the equation until now.

-Initially, I will be adding multiplayer functionality to a selection of my existing HTML5 games, but I also plan to build an online role-playing game (ORPG) at some point.
+Initially, I will be adding multiplayer functionality to a selection of my existing HTML5 games, but I also plan to build a massively multiplayer online role-playing game (MMORPG) at some point.
 A large project like this will be quite a challenge, not only from a technical perspective but from a design perspective too.
 I spent much of the month planning for a project like this.

 I have been researching online game design, playtesting various games while taking notes, and even reading books about gaming psychology.
-I’m also testing various ecommerce services, since it is particularly difficult to monetize HTML5 games outside of the standard licensing model.
+I’m also testing various e-commerce services since it is quite difficult to monetize HTML5 games outside of the standard licensing model.
 Features like in-app purchases are not well-supported like they are in native applications.

 I worked 89 productive hours in August and took 14/31 days off (tracked using RescueTime).